wuyuntao/Synchronica/README.md

 # Synchronica

-A network synchronization framework implements server-side deterministic Lockstep protocol for rapid development of online games
+A synchronization framework based on server-side deterministic Lockstep protocol.